uberpixel/Documentation/docs/math/rnmatrix.rst

 .. inheritance_diagram::

 The Matrix class provides a 4x4 column major matrix implementation.
-This class is mostly used to store transformation (translation, rotation and scaling) information for scene nodes needed for rendering and parent-child relations.
+This class is mostly used to store transformation (translation, rotation and scaling) information for scene nodes, needed for rendering and parent-child relations.
 SIMD will be used if supported.

 Tasks